 Horizontally scrolling through the timeline in DaVinci Resolve.

-The battery life is laughable.
+The battery life is poor.

 There is no headphone jack, nor a microSD card slot.